-Biden's Equally Significant Points on Jurisdiction and Defense
+Biden's Equally Significant Points on Jurisdiction and Defense ruling out the use of US military force.

 Washington repeatedly has stated opposition to unilateral changes to the status quo, including in the National Security Strategy.
 But Beijing is getting away with not only messing with the status quo but also manipulating its "One China" Principle in the world.